 Much of r.i.c.e.’s research documents how social inequality impacts health and wellbeing.
-It shows that discrimination against women and Dalits has negative consequences not only for those who experience it, but is also for society as a whole.
+It shows that discrimination against women, Dalits, and Muslims has negative consequences not only for those who experience it, but is also for society as a whole.

 Another example is the relationship between a woman’s social status and her children’s health.
 In part due to the fact that young women of child-bearing age have low social status within their families, Indian mothers are underweight, and gain too little weight during pregnancy.
 It is common in many households for women to eat last, and to eat the least nutritious foods.
 When women are undernourished during pregnancy, their babies have lower birth weight, and grow up to be less healthy.
 Evidence also suggests negative consequences of low women’s status on long-term indicators of wellbeing such as child height.

 In order to measure the attitudes of prejudice that reinforce the lower position of oppressed groups such as women, Dalits, and Muslims, and ultimately harm everyone, r.i.c.e. developed a phone survey called Social Attitudes Research, India (SARI) in 2016.
 SARI is the first survey dedicated to track social attitudes in representative samples of adults in states across India.
-It has collected data from over 9,000 respondents in Delhi, Uttar Pradesh, Mumbai, and Rajasthan to date, with possible future expansion to Bihar, Jharkhand, Madhya Pradesh, Chattisgarh, Maharastra, Himachal Pradesh, and Haryana.
+It has collected data over 14,178 respondents in Delhi, Uttar Pradesh, Mumbai, Rajasthan, Maharashtra, Bihar and Jharkhand.
 Quantifying the extent of prejudice will allow for a more robust public discourse and a more active approach to measuring and challenging prejudice and discrimination.

 What is r.i.c.e. doing now?